 of a hangover from the prior night out, I head further afield to the chilled out Cat House for a dose of Western food.
 Cat House isn’t strictly vegetarian either, but with plenty of tofu options to substitute for meat, it’s still a winner.
 I’m partial to the heaping plate of a chili-smothered burrito with a side salad topped with a light, fruity homemade dressing, but a friend swears the spaghetti with tofu and tomato sauce was one of the best things he’s eaten in a long time.
 Be forewarned.
 Although the dishes are mostly Western, they still have a bit of that Thai spice in them.
 If you’re looking for an afternoon pick-me-up, the coffee here is freshly grounded, strong, and aromatic.
 The homemade brownies are pretty good, as well.

 I’ll admit that being a vegetarian, especially when traveling, can be hard sometimes.
 It’s unfortunate, but some travel destinations just aren’t as vegetarian friendly as others.
-Luckily, Chiang Mai offers such appetizing vegetarian options that it’s hard to tear yourself away from eating day in and day out!
+Luckily, the best vegetarian restaurants in Chiang Mai offers such appetizing vegetarian options that it’s hard to tear yourself away from eating day in and day out!
 If only more destinations took vegetarian food this seriously.